Understanding barriers to girls’ education around the world

 - Perceived impediments to girls' participation in education.

-We are also conducting ongoing research related to issues of girls’ participation and learning in Ethiopia, and have recently completed two helpdesk reports for the UK Department for International Development, looking at girl-focussed remote life skills interventions, and the links between girls’ life skills interventions in emergencies and their return to education post-crisis, and the prevention of unwanted pregnancies and early marriage.
-In addition, we are writing the 2020 State of Girls’ Education in Emergencies Report for INEE.
+We are also conducting ongoing research related to issues of girls’ participation and learning in Ethiopia, and have recently completed two helpdesk reports for the UK Foreign, Commonwealth and Development Office (FCDO), looking at girl-focussed remote life skills interventions, and the links between girls’ life skills interventions in emergencies and their return to education post-crisis, and the prevention of unwanted pregnancies and early marriage.
+In addition, Ruth Naylor, Lead Advisor, Research, led the authors for the INEE Mind the Gap: The State of Girls’ Education in Crisis and Conflict report.